kaizencycle/Kaizen-OS/AI_INTEGRITY_CONSTITUTION.md

 ## License

-This implementation is part of the Civic OS project and follows the same licensing terms.
+This implementation is part of the Kaizen OS project and follows the same licensing terms.

 ---